Skip to main content

 Written by Jansen

-Access account settings by clicking on "Account" in the lower left corner, then "Settings".
+Access your account settings by clicking on "Account" in the lower left corner, then "Settings".

-Use this tab to check your current platforms and add additional ones.
-Read more here about how to connect your store, including connecting more than one store.
+Use the Connections and warehouses tab to manage your currently connected platforms and add new ones.
+Click here to learn more about how to connect your store or stores.

-Warehouses reflect locations where stock is kept.
-They are set up on your connected platform (sometimes as "locations"), and one platform may .
-Amazon connections will show FBA warehouses for each country within the region as well as a FBM warehouse across the region.
+Warehouses represent locations where stock is kept.
+They are set up on your connected platform (sometimes as "locations"), and one platform may have several warehouses.
+For example, Amazon connections will show FBA warehouses for each country within the region as well as a FBM warehouse across the region.
+Learn more about warehouses here, and learn how to configure individual warehouses here.

 General

-Under the "General" tab, you can set basic information about your account:
+Under the General tab, you can set basic information about your account and also configure your alerts.

 • Company name